terraform-aws-modules/terraform-aws-iam/docs/UPGRADE-6.0.md

 3. Added variables:

     - `iam-role`
         - `assume_role_policy_statements` which allows for any number of custom statements to be added to the role's trust policy.
 This covers the majority of the variables that were removed
-    - `iam-role-oidc`
-        - `assume_role_policy_statements` which allows for any number of custom statements to be added to the role's trust policy.
-This covers the majority of the variables that were removed
-    - `iam-role-saml`
-        - `assume_role_policy_statements` which allows for any number of custom statements to be added to the role's trust policy.
-This covers the majority of the variables that were removed
     - `iam-group`
         - `permission_statements` which allows for any number of custom statements to be added to the role's trust policy.
 This covers the majority of the variables that were removed